-Given the extremely low computational time of the trained network to predict the SIE+$\gamma_\text{ext}$ parameters, the network would be ideal to predict the mass model of a lensing system with a lensed transient.
-This mass model could then be used to predict, based on the first detection, the next appearing images with corresponding time delays and to a follow-up observations.
-To test the precision and accuracy of the network, we perform a similar test as in \citetalias{schuldt21a} on our test set.
-For this, we compute the image positions ($\theta_\text{x}^\text{tr}$, $\theta_\text{y}^\text{tr}$) and time delays $\Delta t ^\text{tr}$ of the background source center given the true mass model from our simulation pipeline.
-Assuming the first appearing true image position ($\theta_\text{x,A}^\text{tr}$, $\theta_\text{y,A}^\text{tr}$) to be the first observed image and thus to be coincident with ($\theta_\text{x,A}^\text{pred}$, $\theta_\text{y,A}^\text{pred}$), we compute the source position by using the mass model predicted by the network.
-From this predicted source position, we then obtain all other image positions ($\theta_\text{x}^\text{pred}$, $\theta_\text{x}^\text{pred}$) and corresponding time delays $\Delta t ^\text{pred}$.
-We finally compare the true and predicted values and compute directly the differences for lens systems with matching number of images.
+Given the extremely low computational time needed by the trained network to predict the SIE+$\gamma_\text{ext}$ parameters, the network would be ideal for predicting the mass model of a lensing system with a lensed transient.
+This mass model could then be used to predict, based on the first detection, the next appearing images with corresponding time delays and therefore help to plan follow-up observations.
+To test the precision and accuracy of the network, we performed a similar test as in \citetalias{schuldt21a} on our test set.
+To this end, we computed the image positions ($\theta_\text{x}^\text{tr}$, $\theta_\text{y}^\text{tr}$) and time delays $\Delta t ^\text{tr}$ of the background source center given the true mass model from our simulation pipeline.
+Assuming that the first appearing true image position ($\theta_\text{x,A}^\text{tr}$, $\theta_\text{y,A}^\text{tr}$) is the first observed image and is therefore coincident with ($\theta_\text{x,A}^\text{pred}$, $\theta_\text{y,A}^\text{pred}$), we computed the source position using the mass model predicted by the network.
+From this predicted source position, we then obtained all other image positions ($\theta_\text{x}^\text{pred}$, $\theta_\text{x}^\text{pred}$) and corresponding time delays $\Delta t ^\text{pred}$.
+We finally compared the true and predicted values and directly computed the differences for lens systems with a matching number of images.

 To visualize the results, we show the differences of the $x$- and $y$-coordinates of the multiple image positions in Fig.~\ref{fig:ImPos} as a function of the Einstein radius.
 We find essentially no bias and a similar scatter as in \citetalias{schuldt21a}, which increases with the Einstein radius as expected from Fig.~\ref{fig:comparison}.
 The small bias and fluctuations in the last bins ($\theta_\text{E} \geq 2\arcsec$) are due to low-number statistics (compare also the histogram of the Einstein radius distribution in Fig.~\ref{fig:comparison}).